You are here:

 Schools may be liable for any accidents or incidents that occur as a result of staff consuming alcohol

-However, he and a representative from the Association of School and College Leaders (ASCL) emphasised that schools have a duty of care to employees, and that schools may be liable for any accidents or incidents that occur as a result of staff consuming alcohol.
+However, both the NAHT and the Association of School and College Leaders (ASCL) stressed that schools have a duty of care to employees, and that schools may be liable for any accidents or incidents that occur as a result of staff consuming alcohol.
 This is the case regardless of whether social events take place on or off the school premises.

-The NAHT adviser recommended reminding staff in good time before the event that they are expected to conduct themselves appropriately and in line with the staff code of conduct.
+NAHT advised reminding staff in good time before the event that they are expected to conduct themselves appropriately and in line with the staff code of conduct.

 School funds: can they be used to buy alcohol?

-We asked ASCL and one of our associate education experts, Trevor Bailey, whether schools can use school funds to buy alcohol for a staff social event.
+We asked ASCL and one of our associate education experts, Trevor Bailey, for further advice on this.
 Trevor was previously a secondary school headteacher.

-ASCL and Trevor said that while there is nothing legally stopping schools doing this, using school funding to purchase alcohol may well be questioned.
+They both said that using school funding to purchase alcohol may well be questioned.

-Trevor said that, in his view, using part of a staff wellbeing budget to buy a glass of beer or wine is a reasonable "treat", as part of managing staff morale and thanking staff.
-However, if a voluntary fund or wellbeing budget was to be used for this, schools should check that they can use the money for this purpose.
-For any money parents were involved in raising, schools should also ensure parents wouldn't object.
+Trevor said that if a voluntary fund or staff wellbeing budget was to be used for this, you should check that you can use the money for this purpose.
+For any money parents were involved in raising, you should also ensure parents wouldn't object.

 Another of our articles looks at using school funds to buy gifts for staff.